 B2B marketing can be extremely tricky.
-Since traditional marketing methods don’t really work when you’re marketing to those with the technical knowledge and expertise to assess the product, there is a need to reevaluate the campaigns that most B2Bs run in light of the current technological platforms they are use.
+Since traditional marketing methods don’t really work when you’re marketing to those with the technical knowledge and expertise to assess the product, there is a need to reevaluate the campaigns that most B2Bs run in light of the current technological platforms they are using.

-Another factor that governs B2B marketing is that a purchase isn’t ultimately the decision of one individual but rather that of a team put together to assess features and additional value in order to arrive at a buying decision.
+Another factor that governs B2B marketing is that a purchase isn’t ultimately the decision of one individual but rather that of a team put together to assess features and added value in order to arrive at a buying decision.
 According to the Content Marketing Institute, only 9% of B2B brands are “very satisfied” with their content marketing efforts.

 The Current Numbers